Maintaining High Professional Standards (MHPS) Law

 Personal versus Professional Misconduct and the MHPS Process

 Idu v The East Suffolk & North Essex NHS Foundation Trust [2019] EWCA Civ 1649 – a Court of Appeal decision on the division between professional and personal conduct of a doctor.
-A medically qualified member of the adjudicating panel was only necessary in allegations relating to professional conduct.
+A medically qualified member of the adjudicating panel was only necessary in allegations relating to professional conduct, it was held.
 There will be some borderline cases.
 As well as the quotes below, see paragraphs 44 and 45 of the judgment for a summary of the issues that were found not to relate to professional conduct.

 Per Underhill LJ: